hoangchu/xview-codesamples/README.md

 A **Page** or a **Component** is by default dispatched to the View as a **Model**.
 The dispatching is done by the Controller.
 See Controller section below.

+The View contains logic to render the Model.

 [Example View class](https://github.com/hoangchu/xview-codesamples/blob/master/Source/Templating/Views/ComponentViews/ArticleView.cs).

 ## Context